To help us deal with your enquiry please ensure you take note of the following information.

-All the formal Notices issued in Brighton & Hove are published in the Enforcement Register (updated 14/08/13).
+All the formal enforcement notices issued in Brighton & Hove are published in our Enforcement Register (PDF536KB)

 If you are unable to find the notice or address you want, please call the Enforcement Service on 01273 292222.

-The Planning Enforcement Policy [1MB pdf] includes the aims and objectives of the service; the approach taken and the options available to the service; and what the complainant can expect.
+Our Planning Enforcement Policy (PDF 1MB) includes the aims and objectives of the service; the approach taken and the options available to the service; and what the complainant can expect.

-In some cases the Enforcement Team may not be able to take action.
-For example:
+The Enforcement Team may not be able to take action in some circumstances.

 - When the work or change of use falls within nationally defined ‘permitted development’ rules.
 (Do I need Planning Permission?)